 'There are tons of other options out there with a brand name behind it.'

-In the midst of that though, was create camera straps I thought were useful.
+In the midst of that though, created a camera strap I thought was useful.
 The first few I made I shared with my friends that were photographers, and they actually liked them...
 In fact, my friend Billy who happens to also own a film lab liked them so much that he told me "This will look awesome on my Leica" (pictured above) as I thought "what, are you kidding me?".
 He meant it too because he then made an order of 10 camera straps.
 He believed in what I was trying to do three years ago now.

 He didn't know it then, but that gave me the confidence to keep at this, to not listen to the inner critic, but to let what I've made speak for itself...